rliebz/dotfiles/README.md

 The usual steps are:

 1. Trackpad > Tracking Speed: Set to the second notch from the right
-1. Keyboard > Keyboard > Key Repeat: Farthest notch ont he right
+1. Keyboard > Keyboard > Key Repeat: Farthest notch on the right
 1. Keyboard > Keyboard > Delay Until Repeat: Second notch from the right
 1. Keyboard > Text: Turn basically everything off
 1. Accessibility > Pointer Control > Trackpad Options: Enable dragging with